Zelmeister/Analysis-of-Automobilization-of-Slovakia-2003-2024-/README.md

-# Analysis of Automobilization of Slovakia (2003-2024) in Python (Jupyter Notebook)
+# Analysis of Automobilization of Slovakia (2003-2024)

 ## Goals
-- Analyze trends in the number of registered vehicles in Slovakia over the period of 2003-2024
+- Analyze trends in the number of registered vehicles in Slovakia over the period of 2003-2024.
-- Identify possible underlying factors that are driving the change
+- Identify possible underlying factors that are driving the change.

 ## Key Insights
 - Over the period of 2003-2024, the number of registered **passenger cars in Slovakia increased by 152%** (from 1.08 million to 2.72 million).